-Scores are not shown when the number of students tested is 10 or less, either because the number of students tested in this category is too small for statistical accuracy or to protect student privacy.
+- Scores are not shown when the number of students tested is 10 or less, either because the number of students tested in this category is too small for statistical accuracy or to protect student privacy. - # The 2008-09 graduation and dropout rates are not displayed because they are based on a different method of calculation and cannot be compared to the data using the new cohort calculation method.

-Information not available.